 After cloning, take a few minutes to explore the workspace.

-Look at the Data page and explore the participant data table.
-This data table is preloaded with this tutorial's example data.
+- Look at the Data page and explore the participant data table.
+This data table is preloaded with example data.

-When you import any HCA data to Terra (as you'll do in the next section), this participant data table is automatically created.
-The name "participant" was chosen by the DCP team, but you can (re)name Terra data tables as you need.
+- When you import any HCA data to Terra (as you'll do in the next section), the participant data table is created automatically.
+The name "participant" was chosen by the DCP team, but you can (re)name Terra data tables as you like.

-Data tables do not actually contain the raw data, but rather they contain links to the data in a cloud location, like a Google bucket.
+- Data tables do not actually contain raw data, but include links to the data in cloud storage, such as a Google bucket.

-Lastly, glance at the Notebooks page; it has notebooks for single-cell analysis using three community-supported tools: Bioconductor, Scanpy, and Seurat (in-development).
+- Lastly, glance at the Notebooks page; it has notebooks for single-cell analysis using four community-supported tools: Bioconductor, Pegasus, Scanpy, and Seurat.

 HCA data is imported from the DCP's Data Portal.
 For this tutorial, we'll show you how to import DCP-generated cell by gene matrices (Loom file format) for the 10x single-cell RNA sequencing project SingleCellLiverLandscape.

-We've already imported this data for you in the Intro-to-HCA-data-on_Terra workspace, but you can either repeat these steps or use them to find and import any additional data files.
+We already imported this data for you in the Intro-to-HCA-data-on_Terra workspace, but you can either repeat these steps or use them to find and import more data files.

-- Navigate to the Data Portal's Data Browser
+2.1.
+Navigate to the Data Portal's Data Browser.

 At the top of the page, you'll notice a faceted search box that allows you to filter HCA data by project title, donor information, tissue types, disease states, and more.
 At the bottom of the page, you'll see a list of HCA projects.

-- In the Search all filters field of the faceted search box, start typing the project's short name ("SingleCellLiverLandscape...")
+2.2.
+In the Search all filters field of the faceted search box, start typing the project's short name ("SingleCellLiverLandscape...").

-A list of project titles that match the search terms will appear in the search box.
+A list of project titles that match the search terms appears in the search box.
 Select the tutorial project (SingleCellLiverLandscape).

-- In the project list, select the check box left of the project name
+2.3.
+In the project list, select the checkbox (to the left of the project name).

-- Select the species (only "Homo sapiens" option available for this project)
+2.6.
+Select the species (only "Homo sapiens" option available for this project).

-- Select the files to export; for cell by gene count matrices, choose "loom"
+2.7.
+Select the files to export; for cell by gene count matrices, choose "loom".

 You could also choose the raw FASTQ files, the standardized BAM files (one for each library preparation), or additional file types provided by the project contributor.
 The types of contributor-generated files will vary across projects (some will have CSV, h5ad, etc.).

-It will take a few seconds to prepare the export.
+It takes a few seconds to prepare the export.

-- When the export is ready, select the link
+2.9.
+When the export is ready, click the link.

-- Type the name of your cloned workspace or choose it from the drop-down menu
+2.11.
+Type the name of your cloned workspace or choose it from the drop-down menu.

-- Refresh the workspace Data page to view your data
+2.13.
+Refresh the workspace Data page to view your data.

-Terra will automatically generate a participant data table for the selected data.
-If you (re)import the example matrices for this tutorial's example, Terra will overwrite the existing data table.
-If you import additional data files, Terra will add them to the existing participant data table.
+Terra automatically generates a participant data table for the selected data.
+If you (re)import the example matrices for this tutorial's example, Terra overwrites the existing data table.
+If you import additional data files, Terra adds them to the existing participant data table.

-Each row of the table represents one analysis bundle.
-The first row contains information and files for the whole project (combined data for all 5 donors); the subsequent rows contain information/files for each of the 5 individual donors (one donor per row).
+Each row of the table represents these different project analysis files.
+The first row contains the metadata and file links for the combined project analysis (all 5 donors); the subsequent rows contain information/files for each individual donor (one donor per row).